 This resource was the product of many hands.
-Thank you to Maitri Patel, Grace Bryant, Courtney Campbell, and Emily Lauer for their hard work on assembling this book and helping ensure that the resulting product is as useful to law students as possible.
+Thank you to Alexandra Bauman, Heidi Johnson, Eli Farkas, Jospeh Schauf, Maitri Patel, Grace Bryant, Courtney Campbell, and Emily Lauer for their hard work on assembling and updating this book and helping ensure that the resulting product is as useful to law students as possible.
 Thank you also to Alyssa Varner, who designed the perfect cover, Mark Anderson for helping us with the Pressbooks platform, and Mahrya Burnett for guiding us through the process.
 If you appreciate this resource and see them, share your gratitude.